PabloJM21/Segmentation-Denoising-with-U-Net/README.md

 ## Project Details

-### Data Preparation
-The data preparation steps involve organizing and preprocessing the dataset for training and testing.
-This is handled in the data_preparation.py script in the src/ folder.

-- Script: data_preparation.py

 ## Data Exploration
 In this step, we explore the dataset to understand its structure and visualize some examples.
 This is done in the data_exploration.py script.